GraceWere/Akan-Names/README.md

 Select gender

 An example:
 Century input - 20
 Year input - 19
 Month input - 11
 Date input - 13
-Gender selcted - female
+Gender selected - female

 Expected output is: You were born on Monday and your Akan Name is Adwoa.